emberjs/rfcs/text/0566-memo-decorator.md

 calculating the getter, so changes to `EmberArray`s and other tracked primitives, for instance, would also cause invalidations.

-If used on a non-getter, `@memo` will throw an error in `DEBUG` modes.
+If used on a non-getter, `@cached` will throw an error in `DEBUG` modes.
 Properties can also include a setter, but it won't affect the memoization of the getter (except by potentially setting the state that was tracked in the first place).

 ### Invalidation

-`@memo` will propagate invalidations whenever any of the properties it is entangled with are invalidated, causing any downstream state that has consumed to be invalidated at the same time.
+`@cached` will propagate invalidations whenever any of the properties it is entangled with are invalidated, causing any downstream state that has consumed to be invalidated at the same time.